 Premenstrual syndrome (PMS) is a common condition that affects many women in their reproductive years.
 It refers to a combination of physical, emotional, and behavioral symptoms that occur in the days or weeks leading up to menstruation and typically resolve within a few days after the period starts.

-PMS can be diagnosed in patients when symptoms present five days before their period for at least three consecutive menstrual cycles, resolve within four days after their period starts, and interfere with normal activities (6).
+PMS can be identified in patients when symptoms present five days before their period for at least three consecutive menstrual cycles, resolve within four days after their period starts, and interfere with normal activities (6).

 Physical Symptoms